Play. Grow. Lead.

 Socratic Cards community image

-Start with engagement and energy: Begin your next four staff meetings with a five-minute discussion centered on a different Socratic Card question.
+Level 1: Add engagement and energy.
+Begin your next four staff meetings with a five-minute discussion centered on a different Socratic Card question.

 More